Normalizations and misspecification in skill formation models: Monte Carlo simulations

-As the last illustration, I consider how exogenous income changes affect the skill distribution.
+Next, I consider how exogenous income changes affect the skill distribution.
 To do so, I take draws from the estimated joint distribution of income and skills in period $0$ (based on the average of the estimated parameters to get representative results) and consider four counterfactual marginal income distributions.
 First, I increase everyone's income by two standard deviations in period 0.
-Second, I increase everyone's income by two standard deviations in period 2.
+Second, I increase everyone's income by two standard deviations in period 1.
 Third, I set income to the median for everyone in both periods.
 Fourth, I increase income by two standard deviations in both periods, but only if the initial skill and income quantiles are below $0.5$.
 I set all unobservables to their median values.
-I report results for the invariant estimator only.\footnote{These results are based on a slightly different DGP where initial log skills and log income have a bivariate mixture normal distribution with means of the two components equal to $(-4,-2)$ and $(2,1)$ (instead of $(6,3)$ for the second component).
-The original DGP basically consists of two completely separated normals, which might not be a good representation for most applications.}
+I report results for the invariant estimator only.

-I report the results in two ways.
-Figure \ref{f:count_inv_q} compares the final period skill quantiles implied by the different counterfactual income distributions with the original quantiles (one panel for each of the four cases).
-These results are invariant to $s_{\theta}$.
-Figure \ref{f:count_inv_l} shows the implied distribution of one of the skill measures in the final period (which could be a test score or an adult outcome in an application).
+Figure \ref{f:count_inv_l} shows the implied distributions of one of the skill measures in the final period (which could be a test score or an adult outcome in an application).
 These results depend on and should be interpreted relative to the units of measurements of that measures.
 Figure \ref{f:count_inv_l} is based on $s_{\theta} = 1$.
 One can see that increasing income in either of the first two periods has very similar effects and leads to an increase in skills.
 Since everyone's income increases, everyone is better off.
-If everyone receives the mean income, the variance of the final skill or outcome distribution decreases considerably.
-If we only increase income for people with low initial skills and income, then predictably, mainly the lower tail of the distribution will be affected.
+If everyone receives the mean income, the variance of the outcome distribution decreases considerably.
+If we only increase income for people with low initial skills and income, then predictably only the lower tail of the distribution will be affected.